20 Best Jazz Albums for Beginners: Where to Start

 The result is intimate, lyrical music that highlights the subtlety of jazz improvisation.

-Art Blakey’s Jazz Messengers became one of the defining groups of the hard bop era.
+Art Blakey’s Jazz Messengers became one of the defining groups of the hard bop era – and beyond.

 Sonny Rollins was already one of the most respected tenor saxophonists of the 1950s when he recorded Saxophone Colossus.

-Not all jazz albums centre on instrumental improvisation.
-Vocal recordings have always played an important role in the tradition.
+Not all jazz albums centre on instrumental improvisation and vocal recordings have played an important role in the tradition.

 On Ella and Louis, two of the greatest jazz singers recorded a collection of well-known standards together, accompanied by the Oscar Peterson Trio.
 Fitzgerald’s clear tone and Armstrong’s distinctive voice complement one another beautifully.